-If the preference verification indicates that an applicant does not qualify for the preference, the applicant will be returned to the waiting list without the local preference.
+If the preference verification indicates that an applicant does not qualify for the preference, the applicant will be returned to the waiting list without the local preference, with his/her original date and time of application.

 K. CHANGE OF PREFERENCE [24 CFR 982.207]